WebOfTrust/keri/docs/Q-and-A-Security.md

 As soon as you’re able to balance the receipt of messages in the buffer, you’ll be able to get the right messages (from honest senders) through.
 (*@henkvancann*)

 ## ***Q: I don’t feel KERI is capable of delivering on all the promises made.
-It’s trivial to have a witness strategy that fails to meet those promises.
+It’s trivial to have a witness strategy that fails to meet those promises

 *Which is not true for bitcoin.
 Nobody gets to alter the witness strategy of bitcoin without a HUGE amount of demonstrable proof, politicking, and advocacy.
 Most of my problems with innovative DLTs or other distributed systems are that I struggle to internalize **how they actually guarantee anything***